On behalf of the faculty, fellows, and staff of the Johns Hopkins Division of General Internal Medicine, I am delighted to welcome you to our website.

 Finally, Johns Hopkins University bestowed generous and unexpected honors upon GIM’s Director and Associate Director.
 In March, 2012, Dr. Fred Brancati was named a Distinguished Service Professor by the Board of Trustees and assumed the Samsung Chair of Medicine, previously held by GIM’s Dr. David Levine.
 In May 2012, Dr. Jeanne Clark won the Associate Vice Dean’s Award for the Advancement of Women Faculty on the basis of her fearless leadership of the Department of Medicine’s Women’s Task Force and her outstanding mentorship of female fellows and junior faculty.
 And in June 2012, we shared a special honor: the School of Medicine created an endowed chair in the name of Frederick Brancati, MD and promptly installed Dr. Clark as its inaugural occupant.
 The Chair is dedicated for the support of the GIM Division Chief.

 Which brings us to the latest bit of GIM news: effective January 1, 2013, Dr. Brancati resigned the Chief post to devote more time to research and scholarship.
 Dr. Clark was immediately named Interim Director and began negotiating to take the post permanently.
-She asked Dr. Brancati to assist her as Associate Director.
+She asked Dr. Brancati to assist her as Associate Director, a post he held until his untimely death from ALS in May 2013.

 Ask Hopkins faculty what makes the place special, however, and you won't hear about size, or growth, or grants, or programs.
 You'll hear about our history--a history of a band of young scholars who moved to a provincial city to gamble on a fledgling school that was radically oriented toward training and who saw it change the face of American medicine in their lifetimes.
 You'll also hear about the collegial culture they created--a culture that persists to this day in form of unusually strong relationships across traditional boundaries of Divisions, Departments, and Schools.
 We like to think of Hopkins GIM as a special heir to those twin birthrights: at the cross-roads of scientific inquiry and at the center of the School's mission to train the leaders and healers of tomorrow in the tradition of Welch and Osler.